A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Calculations

 \begin{proof} For \eqref{annuluseq} Assume wlog $i<j$ and $k<l$

-\end{proof} where in the first step we used \eqref{cyceq} and then \eqref{spliteq} to first rotate until $a_j$ is at the end and then split.
-In the second step, we rotated both expressions with \eqref{cyceq} so that $\Delta_p$ is on the right and $\Delta_q$ is on the left and then used \eqref{spliteq} to merge them.
+where in the first step we used \eqref{cyceq} and then \eqref{spliteq} to first rotate until $a_j$ is at the end and then split.
+In the second step, we rotated both expressions with \eqref{cyceq} so that $\Cp_1$ is on the right and $\Cpp_1$ is on the left and then used \eqref{spliteq} to merge them.
 For \eqref{toruseq}

-where we used used \eqref{annuluseq} to move each block not yet in place by one in each step.

-\begin{cor} Assumption 4.1.2 of \cite{hoch2} is unnecessary and all the operations of \cite{hoch2} are defined for the Hochschild co--chains of any associative Frobenius algebra $A$.
-In particular the piece of the correlation function $Y(S)$ in (4.3) of \cite{hoch2} for a surface $S$ of genus $g$ with $b$ boundaries decorated where the $i$-th boundary is decorated by elements $a_1^i,\dots, a^i_{n_i}$ gets replaced by:
+where we used used \eqref{annuluseq} to move each block not yet in place by one in each step. \end{proof} \begin{cor} The assumption of commutativity \cite[Assumption 4.1.2]{hoch2} is unnecessary and all the operations of \cite{hoch2} are defined for the Hochschild cochains of any associative Frobenius algebra $A$.
+The local correlation function $Y(S)$ in (4.3) of \cite{hoch2} for a surface $S$ of genus $g$ with $b$ decorated boundaries where the $i$-th boundary is decorated by elements $a_1^i,\dots, a^i_{n_i}$ the non--commutative case is:

-\end{cor} \begin{proof} The operations {\it a priori} depend on a choice of triangulation by extra arcs/cuts.
+which is simply the correlation function $Y_A(S)$ of the 2d--OTFT of the marked surface for the OTFT defined by $A$. \end{cor} \begin{proof} The operations {\it a priori} depend on a choice of triangulation by extra arcs/cuts.
 Since the two equations \eqref{annuluseq} and \eqref{toruseq} hold, the result is independent of such a choice as they can be used to put the cuts into a standard position yielding \eqref{asscoreq}.
+This follows from the transitivity of Whitehead moves on triangulations.
+By the gluing axioms of an OTFT this is the correlation function corresponding to the given surface.

-Note that \eqref{asscoreq} seems to depend on the enumeration of the boundary components but the result is independent of that ordering, again by applying \eqref{annuluseq}.
-By the same equation, it also only depends on the cyclic order of the elements at each boundary. \end{proof}
+\end{proof} Note that \eqref{asscoreq} seems to depend on the enumeration of the boundary components but the result is independent of that ordering, again by applying \eqref{annuluseq}.
+By the same equation, it also only depends on the cyclic order of the elements at each boundary.
+There is a standard order of all the elements given by the fact that the boundary components are labelled.